 Then Petra gets really interesting as soon as you turn the corner from the Treasury there is tomb, after tomb.
 Not as in such good condition as the Treasury but still fascinating.

-As you keep walking you come to the Main Theatre that is a Roman style that would have seated 6000 people completely carved into the rock from the era of 25 AD – 125 AD.
+As you keep walking you come to the Main Theatre which is a Roman style that would have seated 6000 people completely carved into the rock from the era of 25 AD – 125 AD.

-Further along is the Temenos Gate at the entrance of the Colonnaded Street built by the Romans between 100 – 200 AD.
+Further along, is the Temenos Gate at the entrance of the Colonnaded Street built by the Romans between 100 – 200 AD.

 They believe this street may have been lined with houses and the street hosted markets trading goods such as frankincense, myrrh, semi-precious stones, textiles and spices.
 This part of Petra was badly damaged by an earthquake in 363 AD.

-Temenos Gate is an arched entrance to the Qasr al-Bint Temple which is at the end of the Colonnaded Street.
+Temenos Gate is an arched entrance to the Qasr al-Bint Temple which is at the end of Colonnaded Street.
 Then there are a few more tombs, churches and temples.
 Archaeologists are continuing to find more in Petra.